-Summary: Bondora have been around a long time, and they have a managed to maintain loan volumes albeit overtaken by others such as Twino and Mintos, which does indicate some lender support.
-Returns here are the most volatile out of the loan types, with investors reaping both higher interest rates and full exposure to defaults.
-Without quite complex hands-on monitoring I would think the most likely outcome would be to lose money, so this is a platform only for advanced users.
-They have tried to combat this by offering a separate ‘Go and Grow’ account, but the returns here are not competitive.
+Summary of Bondora Review: Bondora have been around a long time.
+They have a managed to maintain loan volumes albeit overtaken by others such as Twino and Mintos.
+This does indicate some lender support.
+Returns here are the most volatile out of the platforms.
+Investors reap both higher interest rates and full exposure to defaults.
+Without quite complex hands-on monitoring I would think the most likely outcome would be to lose money.
+This is a platform only for advanced users.
+They have tried to combat this by offering a separate ‘Go and Grow’ account, which invests in loans with buy-backs.
+However the returns here are not competitive at present.

 Here is how Bondora compares to other European platforms I have invested in:

 I have no position in Bondora any more, so I am not updating this Bondora review.

 What is Bondora?